Skip to content

 “A muslim environment requires patience” – a missionary moment

 The Fellowship of Christian Unions (FOCUS) in Kenya is a large organization which disciples and trains up Christian leaders from among university students.
 Their Short-Term Experience in Ministry (STEM) programme sends young people out to assist in communities and churches.
 This year, we received reports from several young women who went out to teach in schools among less-reached peoples and refugees.
 Each of them reported good strides in academic achievement among their students, but also an interest in spiritual matters from the children and the forming of relationships in the community.
-Sally, who served in a refugee camp, had these takeaways from her time:

 Read More